-DC Ratio is based on STC conditions, but doesn't take into account the specific configuration of the project.
+DC Ratio is based on STC conditions, but does not consider the specific configuration of the project.
 The performance is a function of location and racking style.
 For example, a highly optimized system such as a 2-Axis tracker will have a much higher performance advantage compared to a 5-degree fix tilt.
 Likewise, a strong solar irradiance region will have a much higher energy potential than a weaker region.
 The amount of clipping losses will be based on the amount of relevant energy available vs. the inverter nameplate.
 As clipping exceeds 3%, there may be diminishing value to higher levels of DC Ratio.

-Table 3-2 lists suggested DC oversizing ranges for the Conext CL-60E Inverter with various racking styles and locations.
+Table 3-3 lists suggested DC oversizing ranges for the Conext CL125 Inverter with various racking styles and locations.